Santoku vs. chef knife: Which is best for your kitchen

 The chef’s knife is a heavier blade than the santoku.
 It has a heavier weight to it and is better for driving through bone and tougher meats.
 The chef’s knife has a point and is longer and typically a stronger knife that can be used for cutting through larger and denser items.

-The design of the chef’s knife itself is different as well, it has a rounded edge and tip.
-This makes cutting easier than a santoku, because it uses a rocking motion.
-The chef’s knife blade length is anywhere from 8 inches to 12 inches, because it is a longer blade and thicker it can handle things like bone and other thicker meats than a santoku can.
+The chef’s knife’s design is different as well; it has a rounded edge and tip.
+This makes cutting easier than a santoku because it uses a rocking motion.
+The chef’s knife blade length is anywhere from 8 inches to 12 inches because it is a longer blade and thicker it can handle things like bone and other thicker meats than a santoku can.

 How the santoku and chef’s knife are different

-In general, western knives tend to be a thicker and bulkier knife.
-The chef’s knives are made of a thicker and a denser metal from the handle to the blade.
+In general, western knives tend to be thicker and bulkier knives.
+The chef’s knives are made of a thicker and denser metal from the handle to the blade.
 This is useful in cutting meats and denser materials like bone.
-Whereas the santoku’s thinner blade is better from more delicate cuts and cuts needing some finesse.
+At the same time, the santoku’s thinner blade is better from more delicate cuts and cuts needing some finesse.

 Purpose of knife

-The length of a santoku blade is up to the standard 7 inch.
+The length of a santoku blade is up to the standard 7 inches.
 The chef blades can be anywhere from 8 inches all the way up to 12” with the average sitting at 10 in.
-Longer blade is nicer if you have larger hands to handle.
+A longer blade is nicer if you have larger hands to handle.
 Either of the blades can be forged or stamped.
-The blade of a santoku also has divots in the blade to release the vegetables while being cut, these provide air in between the knife and the item you’re dicing so that the vegetable doesn’t get stuck on the the knife.
+The blade of a santoku also has divots in the blade to release the vegetables while being cut; these provide air in between the knife and the item you’re dicing so that the vegetable doesn’t get stuck on the knife.

-To look at these knives they look similar, however they are different.
+To look at these knives, they look similar.
+However, they are different.
 Comparing a santoku knife versus a chef’s knife is about noticing the slight differences in the blade.
 The top of the blade of a santoku is straight and to a flat point downwards.
-Whereas the chef’s knife curves upward to a tip.
+In contrast, the chef’s knife curves upward to a tip.
 This rounding of a chef’s knife helps give it a better rocking motion for cutting.

-Another difference is the safety of the blade because of the santoku’s round end and not coming to a tip like the chef’s knife, it could be considered a safer knife.
+Another difference is the blade’s safety because of the santoku’s round end and not coming to a tip like a chef’s knife; it could be considered a safer knife.

 Another thing to consider is the hardness of the steel used in each knife.
-Because chef knives are a heavier knife than a santoku the steel is denser and is often more durable.
+Because chef knives are heavier knives than a santoku, the steel is denser and is often more durable.
 The santoku being more flexible and agile is a great feature.
 However, the metal can end up santoku knife and ensure that you are getting the highest quality possible.

-The handles will depend on the manufacturer power and the way you gripped both handles is pretty much the same.
-The difference is in the cutting motion that is used for each knife a chef’s knife will have a rocking motion as the blade is rounded whereas the santoku blade is flattered and need to have an up-and-down motion more akin to chopping.
+The handles will depend on the manufacturer’s process.
+The way you gripped both handles is pretty much the same.
+The difference is in the cutting motion used for each knife; a chef’s knife will have a rocking motion as the blade is rounded, whereas the santoku blade is flattered and needs to have an up-and-down motion more akin to chopping.

-There is a world of difference in manufactures of knives and knife handles you can see the Dalstrong knife review compared to the Chicago cutlery review.
-Handles can range from a plastic to a pakkawood handle and the price will reflect these changes.
+There is a world of difference in manufacturers of knives and knife handles.
+You can see the Dalstrong knife review compared to the Chicago cutlery review.
+Handles can range from plastic to a pakkawood handle, and the price will reflect these changes.

-Of course these knives are both going to serve the purpose for the majority of the things you will do in a kitchen.
+Of course, these knives are both going to serve the purpose for most of the things you will do in a kitchen.
 The difference will be the smaller intricacies that each knife offers.

 Ultimately it boils down to preference and which knife you think will be best for you.
-Personally we use a chef’s knife more as it’s what we have a personal preference.
+Personally, we use a chef’s knife more as it’s what we have a personal preference for.

 Did you know there are knife blocks that sharpen knives?
 Read about in our Best Self Sharpening Knife Blocks.